awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-supported-services.md

  **AWS Device Farm**
 AWS Device Farm is an app testing service that enables you to test your Android and Fire OS apps on real, physical phones and tablets that are hosted by AWS\.
 For more information, see the [Device Farm Developer Guide](http://docs.aws.amazon.com/devicefarm/latest/developerguide/)\.
 For information about the AWS Device Farm calls logged by CloudTrail, see [Logging AWS Device Farm API Calls By Using AWS CloudTrail\.](http://docs.aws.amazon.com/devicefarm/latest/developerguide/cloudtrail.html)
 Support began 07/13/2015

+ **Amazon Pinpoint**
+Amazon Pinpoint is an AWS service that you can use to engage with your customers across multiple messaging channels\.
+For more information, see the [Amazon Pinpoint Developer Guide](http://docs.aws.amazon.com/pinpoint/latest/developerguide/)\.
+For information about the AWS Device Farm calls logged by CloudTrail, see [Logging Amazon Pinpoint API Calls with AWS CloudTrail](http://docs.aws.amazon.com/pinpoint/latest/developerguide/logging-using-cloudtrail.html)\.
+Support began 02/06/2018

 ## Networking & Content Delivery<a name="cloudtrail-supported-services-networking"></a>